The potential for error when measuring water potential

 As world experts in water potential and soil suction, it wasn’t enough to engineer an instrument that delivered consistent accuracy.
 We also designed it to be easy to use and take only minutes to register measurements, even in dry soils.

-The WP4C measures water potential by determining the relative humidity of the air above a sample in a sealed chamber (conforms to ASTM D6836).
+The WP4C determines the relative humidity of the air above a sample in a sealed chamber (conforms to ASTM D6836).
 Once the sample comes into equilibrium with the vapor, relative humidity is determined using the chilled mirror method.
 This involves chilling a tiny mirror until dew starts to form.
 At the dew point, the WP4C measures both mirror and sample temperature within 0.001 °C. This allows for unparalleled accuracy in the -0.1 MPa to -300 MPa range so you can have full confidence in sample readings.

-Measuring soil water potential has never been simple.
-Until now.
+Measuring soil water potential has never been simple

 The WP4C is a complex instrument due to its versatility, but extremely easy to use with sample sizes up to 7 ml.
 Simply fill half of the cup with soil, leaves or seeds, and then equilibrate the sample.